 Mallory is a Certified Elder Law Attorney (CELA), which is an exclusive honor bestowed to a select group of attorneys by the National Elder Law Foundation.
 As of 2021, there are only 17 CELAs in Illinois providing creative solutions for clients who are faced with elder law issues.

 Mallory serves as president of the Illinois Chapter of the National Academy of Elder Law Attorneys (IL NAELA), an organization that is closely involved in advancing legislation on behalf of elder law attorneys and their clients, which ensures that she stays abreast of the latest legislative updates in this space.
 She also chairs many of IL NAELA’s committees.
-Mallory is also a reoccurring faculty speaker for Illinois Institute for Continuing Legal Education (IICLE) as well as other organizations.
+Mallory is a reoccurring faculty speaker for Illinois Institute for Continuing Legal Education (IICLE) as well as other organizations.
 In addition, Mallory formerly served as co-chair of the young lawyers’ section of the Chicago Bar Association’s Serving our Seniors Committee and currently is the vice chair of the Chicago Bar Association's Probate Committee.

 Mallory has been named an Emerging Lawyer by Leading Lawyers, which is an honor awarded to fewer than 2% of all lawyers in Illinois.
 Super Lawyers has named her a Rising Star in Elder Law and she was given the Distinguished Lawyer Designation from the Expert Network, a leading invitation-only network for professionals who have contributed meaningfully to their field, who can demonstrate a distinct perspective on the future of their profession and are considered thought leaders.
 Mallory was recognized as one of 40 Under 40 to Watch in 2022 in Illinois in by Law Bulletin Media.